dimactavishy/dimactavishy/README.md

 I'm not a native english speaker, so pardon my bad English.

 Nope, my location is not a joke because i use JavaScript.
-I literally live [there!](https://en.wikipedia.org/wiki/Java)
+I literally hailed from [The Island Of Java!](https://en.wikipedia.org/wiki/Java)

 Here's a cute pic that i found, feel free to screenshot and enjoy;